FileZilla Native Integration #

 Open the Site Manager by clicking on the leftmost icon.

-Next, select Protocol: "Tardigrade - Decentralized Cloud Storage" from the Protocol dropdown in the "General" tab.
+Next, select Protocol: “Storj - Decentralized Cloud Storage” from the Protocol dropdown in the “General” tab.

-Now enter the Satellite, Access Key and an Encryption Passphrase (to be used in Uplink) as shown below (Entering the port is not required)
+Now enter the Satellite and Access Grant as shown below (Entering the port is not required)

-After you enter the above information, hit the "Connect" button, and FileZilla will connect directly to the remote site.
-You should see a screen showing your local site vs. Tardigrade, like so:
+After you enter the above information, hit the “Connect” button, and FileZilla will connect directly to the remote site.
+You should see a screen showing your local site vs. Storj DCS, like so:

 To upload a file to your local machine, simply drag it from the local to the remote site (on the decentralized cloud), as shown below: